-The benefit is equal to the amount of optional life benefit selected by the Member for their Dependents, up to the maximum amount specified in the Summary of Benefits.
+The benefit is equal to the amount of optional life benefit selected by the Member for themselves or their Dependents, up to the maximum amount specified in the Summary of Benefits.

-Proof of health must be submitted and deemed satisfactory by Blue Cross to be eligible for any amount of coverage in excess of the non-evidence limit specified in the Summary of Benefits.
+The Member and Dependent must submit proof of health deemed satisfactory by Blue Cross to be eligible for any amount of coverage in excess of the non-evidence limit specified in the Summary of Benefits.

-A Member may request a change in the amount of their Dependent's coverage under this benefit at any time.
+A Member may request a change in the amount of their coverage or their Dependent's coverage under this benefit at any time.
 However, requests to increase coverage in excess of the non-evidence limit or more than 31 days after a Life Event will not be granted without submission of proof of health deemed satisfactory by Blue Cross.